LuteOrg/lute-v3/README_PyPi.md

 Learning Using Texts v3.

 Lute is for learning foreign languages through reading.  `lute3` is a rewrite of the original Lute PHP application in Python and Flask.
+See the [Lute manual](https://luteorg.github.io/lute-manual/) for more detail, and notes about installation.

 ## Requirements